Thoubal district: Rivers and lakes

-The Imphal and the Thoubal are the most significant rivers that flow through the district.
+The Imphal river and the Thoubal river are the most significant rivers that flow through the district.
 The Thoubal River originates in the hill ranges of Ukhrul and is an important tributary of the Imphal River.
 It passes through Yairipok and Thoubal before joining the Imphal at Irong near Mayang Imphal.
 The Imphal River rises in the hills of Senapati district and flows south.
 It forms the northern and western boundaries of Thoubal district.
 Other rivers in the district are the Wangjing, the Arong and the Sekmai.
 These rivers originate in the hills of Ukhrul district.
 The Arong River flows through Khangabok and falls into Kharung Pat.
 The Wangjing River flows west via Heirok and Wangjing before joining the Loushi Pat.

 The southwestern part of the district is a part of the Loktak Lake region and this area has a number of shallow and rain fed lakes, the important ones being Kharung, Ikop, Pumlen, Lousi and Ngangou.
 The Waithou Lake in the northern part of the district is formed by the drainage waters collected between Waithou hill on the west and the villages and paddy fields on the east.